benkeser/sieveml/readme.md

 Installation of `survtmle` package
 ----------------------------------

-And beta verion of an `R` package is currently available on GitHub and can be installed as follows.
+A beta verion of an `R` package is currently available on GitHub and can be installed as follows.

 ``` r
 # need devtools package for github install